Quadratic Extension Algebras and Quaternion Algebras Over Fields (of Characteristic not 2): Prologue

 \section{Prologue}

 \inskip

-Tsit Yuen Lam, \textit{Introduction to Quadratic Forms over Fields}, the end of section III.5, ``$\tinysp$Characterizations of Quaternion Algebras'': \begin{quotation} The second characterization of quaternion algebras is in terms of the canonical involution ``bar'' on such algebras.
+Tsit Yuen Lam \cite{LamIQFF}, the end of section III.5, ``$\tinysp$Characterizations of Quaternion Algebras'': \begin{quotation} The second characterization of quaternion algebras is in terms of the canonical involution ``$\tinysp$bar'' on such algebras.
 Note that this is an involution ``of the first kind'': that is, it is an involution that restricts to the identity map on the center $F$ of the algebra.

 \txtskip